OCD, Anxiety & Panic

 Agoraphobia

 Agoraphobia often occurs with panic disorder.
-For example, if panic attacks happen in a specific place, the sufferer might avoid that place and develop agoraphobia.
-In extreme cases, the sufferer could perceive anywhere outside his or her home as a space of anxiety.
+For example, if panic attacks happen in a specific place, the person might avoid that place and develop agoraphobia.
+In extreme cases, anywhere outside their home is a space of anxiety.

 What You Can Achieve with Best Self Virtual Therapy